flexivian/govdoc-scanner/docs-site/docs/gsoc/2025/overview.md

 ## Quick Start

 - **Development**: Setup the development environment as described in the [Development](../../installation/Development.md) guide.
-- **Documentation**: The documentation site can be started by following the instructions in the [Production](../../installation/Production.md) guide.
+- **Getting Started**: Basic usage instructions are available in the [Getting Started](../../installation/Getting%20Started.md) guide.